dannygsmith/cfp-tabber/README.md

 1. Navigate to the `wp-content/plugins` folder of your project
 2. Then type in terminal: `git clone git@github.com:dannygsmith/cfp-tabber.git`
 3. Log into your WordPress website
-4. Go to Plugins and activate Collapsible Content plugin
+4. Go to Plugins and activate CampFirePixels Responsive Tabber plugin

 ## Continue Development
 If you want to continue development, you will need to have Composer, Gulp, Node.js, and npm installed on your machine.